gerstner-hub/nst/README.md

 =======

-Based on the original [st](https://st.suckless.org/) source code which in turns is based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.
+Based on the original [st](https://st.suckless.org/) source code which in turn is based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.